swcarpentry/website/_posts/2017/2017-10-18-call-new-joint-board.md

 email](mailto:team@carpentries.org).
 In the post, you should explain:

 - your previous involvement with The Carpentries
-- what you would do as a member of the Board of Directors to contribute to the growth and success of the community
+- what you would do as a member of the Steering Committee to contribute to the growth and success of the community

 The [post from last year's SWC elections](https://software-carpentry.org/blog/2017/01/election-update.html) contains examples.